nwang888/ChatGPTBreakout/README.md

 ChatGPT outputs initialization code to create the screen and set the title of the screen.

 **Prompt**: “could we adjust the game such that the ball does not accelerate every loop?”
-ChatGPT fixes the issue, but a lot of the code at the end is cut off.
+ChatGPT fixes the issue, but a lot of the code at the end is cut off**.

 **Prompt**: “can we make it so that the edges of the screen are also a boundary that the ball can bounce off of?”
 Tells me it can, and then spits the same cut-off code out again.